-Acupressure therapy has been practiced for thousands of years as part of Traditional Chinese Medicine (TCM).
+Acupressure therapy has been practiced for thousands of years as part of Traditional Chinese Medicine (TCM). originating in ancient China.
 In recent decades, veterinarians, osteopathic doctors, and physical therapists have rediscovered it as a gentle, non-invasive way to relieve chronic pain, improve blood circulation, and support the body’s natural healing mechanisms.

-I recently attended the AHVMA (American Holistic Veterinary Medical Association) Conference, where colleagues demonstrated how acupressure points can be stimulated using not only physical pressure, but also light, sound, and energy.
-Watching other veterinarians and osteopathic doctors integrate these modalities reminded me how deeply interconnected the pathways of energy, nervous system, and fascial network truly are.
+I recently attended the AHVMA (American Holistic Veterinary Medical Association) Conference, where colleagues discussed how acupucture points can be stimulated not only with physical pressure but also with light, electrical, and sound energy.
+Thinking about the different ways an acupuncture point can be stimulated reminded me of how deeply interconnected the pathways of the nervous system and the fascial network truly are.

 As a holistic veterinarian who practices evidence-based integrative care, I’ve always been intrigued by the intersection of Eastern philosophy and Western physiology.
 This post bridges both worlds—honoring the wisdom of TCM while explaining what we now know about the anatomical and neurological basis of acupressure.